 Examples of courses that can make up the required 80 study credits in maritime studies are: Shipping law, maritime transport, maritime trade, maritime business, maritime economics, navigation, marine insurance, shipping management, transport operations, maritime logistics, port management.

-BA degrees in Marine Operations will usually consist of courses that are more technically than legally oriented and will therefore usually not give admission to the LLM degree in Maritime Law.
+Some BA degrees consist of courses that are more technically than legally oriented and will therefore usually not give admission to the LLM degree in Maritime Law.

 - Motivation letter (maximum one page stating why you are applying for the LLM in Maritime Law.)